sparkplug/momoapi-python/CONTRIBUTING.md

 ..
 [1] If you don't have all the necessary python versions available locally you can rely on Travis - it will
        `run the tests <https://travis-ci.org/mossplix/python-momoapi/pull_requests>`_ for each change you add in the pull request.

-       It will be slower though ...
+       WARNING: It will be slower though ...

 Tips
 ----